Child Care & Early Learning Centers in Indiana

-Our early learning centers and programs for toddlers and infants organize activities by what we call “learning centers,” areas pertaining to a specific skill set.
-Below is an overview of each learning center and how it translates into our curriculum.
+Our early education and child care programs for toddlers and infants organize activities by what we call “learning centers,” areas pertaining to a specific skill set.
+Scroll down to see an overview of each learning center and how it translates into our curriculum.

 History and Current Events